jitpavi/COVID-19-Week-Wise-Cases---Indian-State---Chloropeth-Visulization/README.md

 * Python
 * Pandas
 * Pycharm
-* Matplotlib
+* Plotly Express
-* FuncAnimation
+* Chloropeth visualisation

 ## Project Description:

 ### Prerequisites
   ### -> Dataset:
-  * API for accessing data from the Central website hosting all the data related to Covid-19 cases in each state of India (https://api.covid19india.org/)
+  * API for accessing data from the Central website hosting all the data related to Covid-19 cases in each state of India (https://api.covid19india.org/csv/latest/state_wise_daily.csv)

   ### -> Python Libraries:
-  * Python
   * Pandas
-  * Pycharm
+  * Plotly Express
-  * Matplotlib
+  * Requests
-  * FuncAnimation
+  * Dateutil

 ### Workflow:
 1. Using request module download the data using the API call from the website hosting the required data.